 I will leave you with a few parting, honest thoughts:

 - Just because you’re trying hard at something does not mean you are entitled to the benefits or rewards.
 Only after you’ve mastered the task and mission will you see success.
 Until then, keep trying and be humble.
+Don’t fake it till you make it.

 - Bypassing the lengthy learning curve of trying to figure things out yourself and instead, learning the behind-the-scenes business side of someone’s successful business is extraordinarily valuable and will give you lifelong insight.